About Dr. McCargo

-Dr. Davis-McCargo (aka Dr. Ashlee) is a licensed psychologist in both New York (023569) and Maryland (06201), with a background in Counseling Psychology.
+Dr. Ashlee McCargo (née Davis) is a licensed psychologist in both New York (023569) and Maryland (06201), with a background in Counseling Psychology.
 She is a specialist in diversity, holistic wellness and empowerment.
-Dr. Davis-McCargo is trained within a number of evidence-based treatment modalities and primarily works within a multi-theoretical Cognitive Behavioral Therapy (CBT), Humanistic and Multicultural framework.
+Dr. McCargo is trained within a number of evidence-based treatment modalities and primarily works within a multi-theoretical Cognitive Behavioral Therapy (CBT), Humanistic and Multicultural framework.
 In private practice, she provides individual therapy to adults.
 Her areas of clinical expertise include:

 Depression and other mood disorders